MicrosoftDocs/azure-devops-docs/docs/repos/security/configure-github-advanced-security-features.md

 Add the tasks in the following order:
 1. `Advanced Security Initialize CodeQL`
-1. `Advanced Security AutoBuild` (language-dependent) or replace this with your own custom build steps
+1. Add your own custom build steps
 1. `Advanced Security Perform CodeQL Analysis`

 :::image type="content" source="media/code-scanning-config-classic-tasks.png" alt-text="Screenshot of code scanning pipeline setup for YAML." lightbox="media/code-scanning-config-classic-tasks.png" :::

-Additionally, you will need to specify which language(s) you are analyzing in the Initialize CodeQL task.
-If the language specified is `cpp, java, csharp` or `swift,` either custom or `AutoBuild` build steps are required.
-For other languages, if AutoBuild is included the step completes successfully without performing any action.
+Additionally, you will need to specify which language(s) you're analyzing in the Initialize CodeQL task.
+If the language specified is `cpp, java, csharp` or `swift,`  custom build steps are required.

-If you are running on a self-hosted agent, select the `Enable automatic CodeQL detection and installation` to automatically use the latest CodeQL bits on your agent if you have not manually installed the latest CodeQL bundle to your agent tool cache.
+If you're running on a self-hosted agent, select the `Enable automatic CodeQL detection and installation` to automatically use the latest CodeQL bits on your agent if you did not manually install the latest CodeQL bundle to your agent tool cache.

 To generate alerts, run your first scan with a pipeline with the code scanning tasks included.